faridcher/ml-course/README.md

 `R.matlab` package was used for reading Octave/Matlab `.mat` datasets.
 The datasets were converted to `.Rda`  format.
 Thus you would not need this package to complete the exercise.

+`raster` package is used to produce the plot of the bird in exercise 7.

 Last but not the least is the Octave/Matlab `pinv` function.
 There is a `ginv` function in `MASS` package that doesn't produce the same exact result of `pinv`.
 Therefore a slightly modified version of MASS `ginv` is included in the starter codes. `MASS` package is not needed to be installed.

-To wrap up, before starting to code make sure the following 3 packages are installed: `rgl`, `lbfgsb3`, `SnowballC`.
+To wrap up, before starting to code make sure the following 3 packages are installed: `rgl`, `lbfgsb3`, `SnowballC` and `raster`.

 ## Screen-shots
 A few screenshots of the plots produced in R: